Skip to content

 54. Certified under voluntary sustainability certification scheme (e.g. ISCC, SAS, RSB)?

-[Externally verified] The company has ISO 14001 certification, ISCC and organic certification.
+[Externally verified] The company has a valid ISCC certificate.

 • Deforestation and biodiversity Deforestation and biodiversity